This easy Donauwellen cake is just an irresistible cake! The Donauwellen Cake is a classic German cake that you can find in many German bakeries.

 – Bring milk to a boil, add pudding powder mix, bring to another boil.
 Done.

-– Pour it in a bowl, place a piece of plastic foil on top so no skin will be developing.
+– Pour it in a bowl, place a piece of plastic foil on top to prevent skin build up.
 There should not be any bubbles between pudding and foil.

 – Let pudding cool off to room temperature.